List of Grey's Anatomy cast members

+Season 19 featured five new interns: Dr. Simone Griffith (Alexis Floyd), Dr. Mika Yasuda (Midori Francis), Dr. Benson "Blue" Kwan (Harry Shum Jr.), Dr. Jules Millin (Adelaide Kane), and Dr. Lucas Adams (Niko Terho), the latter of whom is revealed to be a nephew of Amelia and Derek Shepherd.
+As Griffith, Kwan, Millin and Adams enter their second year, with Yasuda having departed the show in season 21, season 22 introduces a new intern, Dr. Wes Bryant (Trevor Jackson), following his guest appearance in Season 21.

 The cast has received numerous awards and nominations, including a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series, a Golden Globe Award for Best Television Series – Drama, and numerous Primetime Emmy Award nominations for individual cast members.